BHFDSC/CCU003_03/README.md

-# Using national electronic health records for pandemic preparedness: validation of a parsimonious model for predicting excess COVID-19 deaths
+# Using national electronic health records for pandemic preparedness: validation of a parsimonious model for predicting excess deaths among those with COVID-19 – a data-driven retrospective cohort study

 ## Project description